Beneficiaries of international protection travelling to the country of origin (EMN)

 - in 2 cases the Immigration Office annulled its request (for example because the beneficiary acquired Belgian nationality in the meantime).

-A forthcoming comparative EMN report (expected publication in September 2019) will give an overview of policies and practices in 24 EU Member States, Norway and Switserland.
+The comparative EU synthesis report gives an overview of policies and practices in 24 EU Member States (including Belgium), Norway and Switserland.
+Some key findings: